LillianWong/foam/tutorial/phonecat/8-appendix.md

 - `preSet: function(old, nu) { ... }` is called with the old and new values of
   the property when it's *about* to change.
 The return value of `preSet` is the value which is actually stored.
-- `defaultValue`: Provide a fixed default value for this property.
+- `value`: Provide a fixed default value for this property.
 It won't actually be stored on each object, saving memory and bandwidth.
-- `defaultValueFn: function() { ... }`: A function that's called *every time*
+- `expression: function() { ... }`: A function that's called *every time*
   the default value is required.
 Can use `this` to refer to the instance in question, so you can compute the default based on some other properties.
-- `factory: function() { ... }` is called once during `init` after creating a new object, the value returned becomes the value of this property.
+- `factory: function() { ... }` is called once when a new object is created, the value returned becomes the value of this property
-    - This is commonly used as `factory: function() { return []; }` to make each object have its own empty array. `defaultValue: []` would make all instances share one array!
 - `view` specifies the view that should be used to render this property.
-  Defaults to `TextFieldView` for properties with no specified `model_`.
+  Defaults to `TextField` for properties with no specified `class`.
-  Properties with eg. `StringArrayProperty` as their model may have other defaults.
+  Properties with eg. `StringArray` as their model may have other defaults.
   - You can specify the `view` in several ways, the commonest two are:
-    - By name: `view: 'DAOListView'`
+    - By name: `view: { class: 'DAOList', rowView: 'MyCitationView' }`
-    - With a "factory" object:
+    - With a view factory:
-      `{ factory_: 'DAOListView', rowView: 'MyCitationView' }`
+      `{ class: ‘ViewFactory’, name: ‘listFactory’, value: ‘DAOList’ }`
 - `required: true` indicates that this field is required for the model to function correctly.
 - `transient: true` indicates that this field should not be stored by DAOs.
 - `hidden: true` indicates that this field should not be rendered by views.
 - `label: 'string'` gives the label that views should use to label this property, if applicable.
 Defaults to `this.name`, naturally.
-- `help: 'string'` explanatory help text for this property, which could go in a tooltip.
 - `documentation`: Gives developer documentation for this property.
 - `getter: function() { ... }` is called each time the property is accessed, and its return value is the value of the property.